daryllxd/lifelong-learning/startups/growthhacker.tv.md

 Nobody reads business plans, they start making up stuff, but it is a work of fiction at that point.
 The goal isn’t creating a perfect model or plan.

-There’s more information in the BMC than a business plan.
-Remember: It’s harder to make things short rather than long!!!!
+There’s more information in the BMC than a business plan Remember: It’s harder to make things short rather than long!!!!

 Interviewing the customers: The purpose is to go out there and talk with the customers.